juanhenao21/financial_response_spread_year/docs/source/index.rst

     \tau\right) \cdot\varepsilon^{scale}_{j} \left(t\right)\right\rangle
     _{scale}

-In the following can be seen the documentation of all the project code.
+In the following can be seen the documentation of all the code used in the project.

 .. toctree::
    :maxdepth: 2